liamsmith3194/rock-paper-scissors/README.md

 ### Lighthouse Testing

-Initial lighthouse scores produced a performance of 100, accessibility of 94 but only a score of 87 for best practices.
-The reason given for the accessibility score is "Background and foreground colors do not have a sufficient contrast ratio."
+Initial lighthouse scores produced a performance of 96-98 & accessibility of 94-100 The reason given for the accessibility score on a mobile is "Background and foreground colors do not have a sufficient contrast ratio."
 This points to the win and lose colours used against the white background.
 As someone with a type of red-green colour-blindness (Protan), I have had no issues telling the colours apart or reading text.

 - Mobile Results